 Cleetwood Cove Trailhead is located on East Rim Drive, 4.6 miles from North Junction (where North Entrance Road meets West Rim Drive).
 Access to the trail is dependent on road status and trail conditions.
 It opens on a different date each year after roads have been plowed and deemed safe for travel, and the trail has been assessed.

 Trail DescriptionCleetwood Cove Trail is a steep and strenuous hike.
 In 1.1 miles (1.7 km) the trail drops 700 feet (213 meters) in elevation through a series of long switchbacks.
 The trail surface is crushed pumice, which is similar to fine sand, and when it is dry, the pumice is loose and slippery under foot.
 The trail is only partially shaded.
 There are a few benches that you are strongly encouraged to use while taking in the views.
+The trail ends at the boulder-strewn lakeshore without shade and no beach.
 Vault toilets are located in the trailhead parking lot and at the lakeshore.

 Staying on the trail protects the surrounding fragile vegetation, and helps to maintain the trail's integrity.